jimmyt3/office_hotkeys/README.md

 CTRL+q copies the selected text to the clipboard and searches Google for the text

+CTRL+r copies higlighted text and runs it using "cmd /c"

 SHIFT+F1 exists the program

 CTRL+F1 shows a balloon listing the commands in the INI file